serverless/blog/posts/2016-10-25-building-a-serverless-garden.md

 In February this year (2016), I attended an AWS meetup where [Sam Kroonenburg](https://twitter.com/samkroon) spoke about [A Cloud Guru](https://acloud.guru).
 Sam told us how he built [A Cloud Guru](https://acloud.guru) without a single server.
 I was inspired.

 After that meetup I started learning as much as I could about Serverless.
 I started by converting an [Express app to Serverless](https://blog.johncmckim.me/express-to-aws-lambda-part-1-a057096abe34) with the Serverless Framework.
 But that was not enough.
-I want to build a real project.
+I wanted to build a real project.
 To do that, I needed a problem.

 **The Problem**
 --------